Chromatic splitting for the $K(2)$-local sphere at $p=2$: The cohomology of

-We begin with the following basic case, which gives a tight control over the algebraic duality spectral sequence of \fullref{rem:algdualresSS} for $M=E_0/2$.
-As in \fullref{rem:figure1explained} and \fullref{whatisd0anyway} we write $\la_0$, $\lb_0$, $\lc_0$, and $\ld_0$ for the obvious generator of $H^0(F_p,\FF_2)$, for $p=0$ through $3$ respectively.
+We begin with the following basic case, which gives a tight control over the algebraic duality spectral sequence of \Cref{rem:algdualresSS} for $M=E_0/2$.
+As in \Cref{rem:figure1explained} and \Cref{whatisd0anyway} we write $\la_0$, $\lb_0$, $\lc_0$, and $\ld_0$ for the obvious generator of $H^0(F_p,\FF_2)$, for $p=0$ through $3$ respectively.
 This gives generators in $H^0(F_p,E_0/2)$ as well.

 \begin{thm} Let $i \colon \FF_4 \to E_0/2 \cong \FF_4[[u_1]]$ be the inclusion of the constants.
 Then the induced map of algebraic duality spectral sequences

 becomes an isomorphism at $E_2$ and yields an isomorphism